microsoftgraph/msgraph-sdk-python/README.md

 * [Samples](docs)

+### Update Schedule

+The Microsoft Graph Python SDK is scheduled to be updated during the week of the second and fourth Tuesday of each month

 ## Upgrading

 For detailed information on breaking changes, bug fixes and new functionality introduced during major upgrades, check out our [Upgrade Guide](UPGRADING.md)